Working in the US

 Entering the US for non-study purposes, such as employment or permanent residence, is much more difficult due to the tight restrictions on immigration.
 To gain a Green Card (known officially as lawful permanent residence), you would need to be sponsored by either a close relative, who is a lawful permanent resident, or an employer.
 See the US Citizenship and Immigration Services for more information on temporary work visas and Green Cards.

-You might also find it helpful to contact your ministry of foreign affairs (or your own embassy if you are not living in your home country) to ask whether there are any issues to be taken into account when considering working in the US.
+You might also find it helpful to contact your ministry of foreign affairs (or your own embassy if you are not living in your home country) to ask whether there are any issues to take into account when considering working in the US.

 How do you become a permanent resident?